 Individuals, communities and organizations are essential to controlling the spread of COVID-19 in Mississippi.
 The precautions and guidance here can keep you and the state safer and healthier.

 Home isolation is mandatory if you have tested positive for COVID-19 by order of the State Health Officer.
+(If you are awaiting results of routine testing not related to exposure, you may return to work and follow the safety guidance of your employer.)
 If you have been in contact with someone who has COVID-19, quarantine is also important to protect others.

 Face coverings are required by order of the Governor for all Mississippians in schools, businesses and indoor public spaces, and in outdoor public spaces where consistent social distancing is not possible.
-Details and exceptions »
+Mask requirements and exceptions (Extended until September 30) »

 Preventing COVID-19: Recommendations and Requirements